What is an anonymous (or blind) CV?

 Blinding is often done on these systems as an afterthought.
 The way it works is to first require your poor candidate to re-enter their entire professional history into a series of clunky pull-down menus and radio buttons.
 Once the candidate is thoroughly annoyed, the ATS then simply does not show the name of the person to the review.
 The problem is that the rest of the sensitive information is usually shown - why? because it’s an afterthought.

 3. Using a People Decision Platform

-Anonymising CVs is just the first step in structuring your applicant data in order to quickly get to the substance and skills of an applicant.
+Anonymising CVs is just the first step in structuring your applicant data to de-clutter your hiring and quickly get to the substance and skills of an applicant.
 There are dozens of other behavioural science methodologies that can be woven throughout a process to improve its effectiveness.
 Have a read of our article on How do I remove bias from my recruitment process? for more information.

 Beyond CVs and Resumes - Work Sample Questions

 The days are numbered for CVs and resumes, after all, they have been in use for hundreds of years (far too long).
 They’re riddled with bias, full of misleading proxies and are actually one of the least effective predictors of job performance.
 There are lots of alternative methods to CVs out there, the one we recommend is simply using the most predictive forms of assessment upfront.

 For most roles, this involves using ‘work sample questions’ which challenge the applicant to think through a realistic challenge that they could meet on the job.

 Work samples test for skills directly instead of relying on proxies like education and experience.
 This is a fantastic way to ascertain a candidate's skills.
 Our recruitment platform allows hiring managers to create their own work sample questions, so they can be laser-focused in finding their ideal candidate.